 Sports/Teams Updates from In-Season Teams

 Anne Sherwood / Girls Swim - Have extra caps and t-shirts. $4k balance.
 Emailing families with direct ask.
-May have possible potluck.
+May have a possible potluck.
 ASB having a swim-a-thon.

 Kristin Rosen / Slow Pitch - Great Record 6-3 / 14 players.
 Need uniforms, going to send a direct ask as there is no funding.